 Chess, when played beyond a basic skill level, is not a game about pieces; it’s about reading your opponent.

 This saying applies to patent prosecution, where each written document has an inherent risk of introducing rejections.
 Further, extended arguments are generally more expensive since they require additional time to draft and edit.
-For this reason, the better strategy is to present the most efficient patentability arguments possible to overcome the rejections given by an examiner.
+For this reason, the better strategy is to present the most efficient patentability arguments possible to overcome an examiner’s rejections.

 The information on the prosecution history associated with US patent documents is very insightful.
-Studying the negotiations between an examiner and an applicant and how they impacted the claim scope associated with a patent can be a powerful method to overcome the prior art.
+Studying the negotiations between an examiner and an applicant and how they affect the scope of a patent claim can be a powerful way to overcome prior art.

 Unfortunately, the information in the file wrapper histories is not easily accessible.
-In such instances, you can add GreyB’s Examiner Analytics tool that provides “Office Action Analysis Report” into your toolkit.
-The tool comes in handy when you have a challenging office action rejection.
+In such instances, you can add GreyB’s Examiner Analytics tool, which provides an “Office Action Analysis Report,” to your toolkit.
+The tool is handy when you face a challenging office action rejection.

-An Examiner conducts his own “prior art” search and usually gives the below-mentioned three kinds of rejections:
+An Examiner conducts his own “prior art” search and usually gives the following three kinds of rejections:

 - 101 patent rejection: the invention is not useful;